Reactants vs. Products: Understanding the Heart of Chemical Reactions

 Q3: Is it possible to have a reaction with only one reactant?

 A3: Yes.
 Decomposition reactions involve a single reactant breaking down into two or more products.
-For example, the decomposition of hydrogen peroxide (H₂O₂) into water (H₂O) and oxygen (O₂):
+To give you an idea, the decomposition of hydrogen peroxide (H₂O₂) into water (H₂O) and oxygen (O₂):

 2H₂O₂ → 2H₂O + O₂